penge/block-site/README.md

                          # - example.com/strawberry/projects/1
 ```

-## Context menu
+### Context menu

-Right-click on any website, see context menu Block Site, with options:
+If enabled, Block Site will be added to your browser's context menu.
+It will offer options to:
 - Block this page only
 - Block entire website